ArkadiYoskovitz/framework-oriented-programming/README.md

 > Design your stack dependencies vertically

 ### 3. Lower in the stack, fewer dependencies
 The number of external dependencies should be directly proportional with the level of the framework in the stack *(i.e, the lower in the stack the less the external dependencies it should have)*.
-Dependencies of lower levels are also dependencies of upper levels, thus, the more dependencies we we have in these levels the more complex the graph and the setup becomes.
+Dependencies of lower levels are also dependencies of upper levels, thus, the more dependencies we have in these levels the more complex the graph and the setup becomes.
 Figure out if your Framework really needs that external dependency that you are thinking about.
 Most of the times we end up checking out dependencies to use only a few components from them.
 Checkout only these components/extensions/classes that you really need, or implement them by your own whenever it's possible.

 > Reduce external dependencies as you go lower in the stack.